Marathon des Sables, Stages & Race Reports

 I attempted to do so, the rest of the stage I suffered.
 I experienced muscle spasms all over my body.

-I hadn’t used the salt tablets provided by the race org, believing my diet would supply enough.
+I hadn’t used the salt tablets provided by the race org, i had received advice from my sports dietician from the AIS, that my "diet would supply enough salt and not to use the supplied salt tablets ".
 Have a look at the salt crust on my hat after day 1

 I hobbled in to Biv2 having just walked the last 7km – I had been handed a lesson by the Desert, one I would not forget